-The notification procedure is suspended between 24th December and 1st January and between 15th July and 15th August.
+The notification procedure is suspended during the University's holiday periods, as listed in the academic calendar, and between 15th July and 15th August.

 Following this internal appeals process, the student may lodge an appeal with the ARES Appeals Board, the authority responsible for receiving with complaints from students who have been refused registration.
 This must be done by recorded delivery within 15 days from the date of notification of the decision by the UMONS Appeals Board.